Reducing Manual Effort, Everywhere, Every-time

 So the technique we apply is to identify the key of the data we collect and then use that key to identify if the data we collected this time has been seen before.

-Data Factories are designed to capture data, not combine or present it
+Systems of capture are designed to capture data, not combine or present it

 4 minutes is fast

 We had got the process of identifying the Key and loading a new set of data into the History Area in AgileData down to approximately 4 minutes effort.

 This includes profiling the collected data, determining the key, confirming the key is unique, creating the rule that will populate the History Table, executing the code that loads it and validating the History Table has all the required data.

 When we applied this process against our first customers system of capture, which was Shopify, there was the equivalent of 8 History Tables to configure rules for.
 So 4 min x8 meant 1/2 hour elapsed effort and we were done, great.

 As an aside the way Shopify provides access to their data is via an Application Programming Interface (API = another TLA) and the API returns data that is nested and is also data based on an event (order, payment etc).
 So each Shopify History Table is the equivalent of multiple tables in other data factories.
 While the creation of History Tables for Shopify was quick, the complexity is moved to configuring the rules that identify the Concepts, Details and Events we need to be able to use the data to make decisions, but that is a subject for another post.

 4 minutes is fast, unless you do it 100 hundred times